ShorelineCrypto/nengcoin/doc/android_fullnode_GNUroot_arm/README.md

 ### optional - solo server for futurebit moonlander2 ASIC USB

-   It appears that the full node running in old android can sever better as solo server for USB ASIC that needs two full nodes to rotate around.
+   It appears that the full node running in old android can serve better as solo server for USB ASIC that needs two full nodes to rotate around.
 Example config file and solo server script are provided for this usage.